ficusjs/ficusjs/README.md

-## Why name it ficus?
+## Why ficus?

-Ficus trees are a common plant in the home and office, mainly because they look like a typical tree with a single trunk and a spreading canopy.
+Ficus trees are a common plant in the home and office, mainly because they look like a typical tree with a single trunk and a spreading canopy of leaves.
->>>>>>> feat: add scaffold